-Jeff Bates, an instructor of Economics at Auburn University at Montgomery for the last ten years, and who has appeared often on network television as an economic analyst, feels that the recession is not over.
+Jeff Bates, an instructor of Economics at Auburn University at Montgomery for the last ten years who has appeared often on network television as an economic analyst, feels that the recession is not over.

 “While the economy is not getting worse, I don’t see it improving in the near future,” Bates said.
 “We are in a stale economy, which will depend on unemployment decreasing and consumer confidence increasing.”

-Bates also stated that, in his opinion, the retail market and the housing market will probably stay the same as it is now, but that the local area could be in better shape than most of the country, or even the world.
+Bates also stated that, in his opinion, the retail market and the housing market will probably remain flat; however, the local area could be in better shape than most of the country.

 “State government, Maxwell/Gunter, and sound local political leaders all help,” Bates continued.
 “When the economy starts improving, I particularly think Prattville will do exceptionally well.”